wxie2017/wxie2017.github.io/pages/speech/project_management_against_human_nature.md

 people volunteered?
 Zero.

 I realized that I have to invite people to the project by myself.
-It is so easy to inivte a friend to a dinner, but it is so hard to invite a club member to join your project.
+It is so easy to invite a friend to a dinner, but it is so hard to invite a club member to join your project.
 I was worrying about what I should do if people refused to join the project.